theislab/scarches/docs/index.rst

 Which model to choose?
 ---------------

-- If your reference data is labeled (cell-type labels) and you have unlabeled or labeled query then use **scArches scANVI**
+- If your reference data is labeled (cell-type labels) and you have unlabeled or labeled query then use **scArches scANVI**.

+- If your reference data is labeled (cell-type labels) and you have labeled query then use **scGen**.

-- If your reference and query are both unlabeled our preferred model is **scArches scVI** and if it did not work for you try **scArches trVAE**
+- If your reference and query are both unlabeled our preferred model is **scArches scVI** and if it did not work for you try **scArches trVAE**.

-- If you have CITE-seq data and you want to integrate RNA-seq as query and denoise the proteins in the RNA-seq then use **scArches totalVI**
+- If you have CITE-seq data and you want to integrate RNA-seq as query and denoise the proteins in the RNA-seq then use **scArches totalVI**.

 Where to start?